Welcome to my Video Package page for Business.

 So, how much will it cost?

 Unfortunately, simple questions often have complex answers.
-So whether you choose Waiting 2B Scene to produce your content – or you choose another capable provider – allow me to break down the usual costs of video production are so you can have a good idea of how to budget.
+So whether you choose Waiting 2B Scene to produce your content – or you choose another capable provider – allow me to break down the usual costs of video production so you can have a good idea of how to budget, regardless.

-Costs can range from $20 an hour for a fresh university graduate, to $250 an hour for a top tier video producer.
-On average, most video production companies come in at around the $75-$200 an hour mark, and that will be for shooting, editing and directing.
-They will have experience under their belt and will deliver a professional result.
+Costs can range from $20 an hour for a fresh university graduate, to $300 for a top-tier video producer.
+On average, most video production companies come in at around the $90-$250 an hour mark, and that will be for shooting, editing and directing.
+They will have experience under their belt and will deliver professional results.

 Editing and Graphics

 In some instances, you need a recognisable face for your brand.
-You can look at using a company team-member to present in front of the camera, or perhaps a colleagues or friend.
+For example, you can use a company team member to present in front of the camera or perhaps a colleague or friend.
 These options can help keep costs down.
-If you need a professional actor/presenter however, you can expect anything from $50 – $500 an hour, depending on demand and union fees.
+However, if you need a professional actor/presenter, you can expect anything from $60 – $600 an hour, depending on demand and union fees.
 And hey, if you want Russell Crowe, it will probably cost you a cheeky couple of million.

-While camera quality is important, it’s only as good as the operator.
-You could put a $60,000 ARRI in the hands of a university graduate and get a sub-par final product.
+While camera quality is essential, it’s only as good as the operator’s.
+So you could put a $60,000 ARRI in the hands of a university graduate and get a sub-par final product.

-Cameras range from $2500 DLSR cameras, $10,000 fully featured 4K cameras, $25,000 RED cameras and above.
-Some production companies will have their own kit: others will hire in what is needed.
-To decide on camera quality, think about how you will deliver the video to your audience.
-You don’t need an extremely high end camera if you want to present your video on YouTube or on your website.
+Cameras range from $2500 DLSR cameras, $10,000 fully featured 4K cameras, and $25,000 RED cameras and above.
+Some production companies will have their own kit; others will hire in what is needed.
+Consider how you will deliver the video to your audience to decide on camera quality.
+Hiring in an extremely high-end camera is unnecessary if you want to present your video on YouTube or your website.

-Speaking of hiring kit, the cost of equipment can vary enormously.
+Speaking of hiring kits, the cost of equipment can vary enormously.
 Will you need a crane?
 A Dolly?
-A Steady cam?
-2 lights or 15 lights?
-A production company will give you a good idea of what you’ll need during initial conversations with them, based on your ideas for the project.
+A gimbal?
+Two lights or 15?
+A production company will give you a good idea of what you’ll need during initial conversations with them based on your ideas for the project.
 Equipment can run anywhere from $50 – $500 an hour for ‘regular’ equipment (i.e., not the stuff used to make the latest Superbowl commercial).

 There is much more to consider: but the simple answer to this complex question is that you will get what you pay for.
-We encourage you to shop around and find a good balance between cost and quality.
-At Waiting 2B Scene, we have developed a series of business packages that I know – for most of my clients – sit in that sweet spot of cost and quality.
+That is why I encourage you to shop and find a good balance between cost and quality.
+At Waiting 2B Scene, I have developed a series of business packages that I know – for most of my clients – sit in that sweet spot of cost and quality.

-All of the latest package information is below: at a glance, you will find package names and pricing.
+The latest package information is below.
+At a glance, you will find package names and pricing.
 Click on the link next to each package to get the PDF with more information.